michal-h21/make4ht/README.md

 By default, the image conversion is configured in a [`.env` file](http://www.tug.org/applications/tex4ht/mn35.html#index35-73001).
-It has a bit strange syntax,  with
+It has a bit of strange syntax,  with
 [operating system dependent](http://www.tug.org/applications/tex4ht/mn-unix.html#index27-69005) rules.
 `make4ht` provides simpler means for the image conversion in the build files.
 It is possible to change the image conversion parameters without a need to modify the `.env` file.
-The process is described in the section \ref{sec:imageconversion}.
+The process is described in section \ref{sec:imageconversion}.

 It is also possible to post-process the generated output files.
-The post-processing can be done either using external programs such as `xslt` processors and `HTML Tidy`, or using `Lua` functions.
-More information can be found in the section \ref{sec:postprocessing}.
+The post-processing can be done either using external programs such as `XSLT` processors and `HTML Tidy` or using `Lua` functions.
+More information can be found in section \ref{sec:postprocessing}.

 # Output file formats and extensions

 The default output format used by `make4ht` is `html5`.
-Different format can be requested using the `--format` option.
+A different format can be requested using the `--format` option.
 Supported formats are:

  - `xhtml`